-The assumptions made concerning age and growth in the MULTIFAN-CL model are (i) the lengths-at-age are assumed to be normally distributed for each age class; (ii) the mean lengths at age are assumed to follow a von Bertalanffy growth curve; (iii) the standard deviations of length for each age-class are assumed to be a linear function of the mean length-at-age.
+The assumptions made concerning age and growth in the MULTIFAN-CL model are (i) the lengths-at-age are normally distributed for each age class; (ii) the mean lengths at age follow a von Bertalanffy growth curve; (iii) the standard deviations in length-at-age is a linear function of the mean length-at-age.
 For any specific model, it is necessary to assume the number of significant age-classes in the exploited population, with the last age-class being defined as a "plus group", i.e. all fish of the designated age and older.
 This is a common assumption for any age-structured model.
-For the results presented here, 12 annual age classes have been assumed; however a wide range of alternative assumptions (12 through 15 age classes) have been shown to have little impact on the model results.
+For the results presented here, 12 annual age classes are used; however a range of alternative assumptions (12-15 age classes) have been shown to have little impact on the model results.